Call drops issue telco-specific, can't be generalised: COAI

 The Telecom Department had, in a series of meeting over the last few quarters, asked telcos to adopt immediate measures to improve call quality including setting- up additional mobile towers across the country.

-As per estimates, 6.35 lakh mobile sites (Base Transceiver Stations) have been added on aggregate basis for 2G/3G/4G services during the period July 2015 to November 2017.
-PTI MBI MKJ .
+As per estimates, 6.35 lakh mobile sites (Base Transceiver Stations) have been added on an aggregate basis for 2G/3G/4G services during the period July 2015 to November 2017.